Al Jazeera Journalism Review

 Speaking to Al Jazeera, Naik explained that the censorship of information on hate crimes on social media is severely undermining the ability to report on these incidents.
 "By blocking accounts and removing content that documents hate crimes, the authorities are denying journalists access to critical information," Naik said.

 Waquar Hasan, a journalist affected by these restrictions, highlighted the difficulty in reporting hate crimes due to account bans.
-“Most mainstream news organizations in India either ignore or justify hate crimes.
+“Most mainstream news organisations in India either ignore or justify hate crimes.
 Only a few independent outlets report on them, often using leads from social media platforms like Hindutva Watch.
 With the current restrictions, even these few independent outlets struggle to report on such incidents,” he told Al Jazeera.

 Hassan believes that the absence of information on hate crimes is almost complete, and reports on violence against Muslims and other minorities are rare, even though such incidents occur daily.